 - Relies on visual aids, such as counting with fingers, long after others have stopped using this method

-- Have trouble remembering and learning basic math functions, such as addition and subtraction, time tables, and other topics
+- Have trouble remembering and learning basic math functions and equations, such as addition and subtraction, time tables, and other topics

 - Counting with fingers instead of using advanced skills (such as mental math)